ohm-softa/ohm-softa.github.io/03ln-inheritance.md

 However, if you think about the _behavior_ of objects of subtypes, we need to be careful.
 Good object oriented design also ensures **(strong) behavioral subtyping**, as defined by Barbara Liskov and Jeanette Wing in their 1994 paper:

-> Subtype Requirement: Let ϕ(z) be a property provable about objects x of type T. Then ϕ(y) should be true for objects y of type S where S is a subtype of T.
+> Subtype Requirement: Let ϕ(x) be a property provable about objects x of type T. Then ϕ(y) should be true for objects y of type S where S is a subtype of T.

 _Barbara Liskov and Jeanette M. Wing: A Behavioral Notion of Subtyping, ACM Transactions on Programming Languages and Systems, Vol 16, No. 6, November 1994, Pages 1811-1841.
 [10.1145/197320.197383](https://dl.acm.org/doi/10.1145/197320.197383)_

 Or in simpler terms, from the same paper,

-> For example, stacks and queues nught both have a put method to add an element and a get method to remove one.
+> For example, stacks and queues might both have a put method to add an element and a get method to remove one.
 > According to the contravariance rule, either could be a legal subtype of the other.
 > However, a program written in the expectation that x is a stack is unlikely to work correctly if x actually denotes a queue, and vice versa.